 This short article suggests steps to get your treasured photos ready for conservation.
 The steps are: Assess, Protect, Sort, Start and Store.

-Spot anything missing?
+Anything missing?
 Yes!
-The only way to preserve these fragile pictures for posterity is to scan them.
-Today, we will show you a really fast and easy DIY way to do this.
+The only way to save fragile pictures for posterity is to scan them.
+Let’s check out a fast and easy DIY way to do this.

 Once you have assessed and sorted your photos, consider scanning the best and most memorable of the lot.
 This preserves them forever, and also makes them portable and shareable.
 Digitizing also makes photos easy to enhance, restore, label and organize.